jcraigk/phishin/README.md

  * Caching on SSR (Rails.cache.fetch in layouts/application) (https://github.com/shakacode/react_on_rails/wiki)
  * ErrorPage should handle status codes (Not Found especially)
  * make sure we re-hydrate any pages that have tracks on them when doing SSR
+ * If you play a show and navigate to a new show, does it take over the playlist?

  * anywhere we can put lyrical excerpts?
  * disable swetrix - or sign up